 The PTC Copyright Center takes you to resources that have been specifically developed by the library staff for PTC instructors and students.
 You will find general copyright resources, information about using protected materials in PTC’s various course formats, a way to document your attempts to comply, and more.

-The library staff is happy to compile subject bibliographies for you or your students.
-The bibliographies may cover a wide subject range or be more specific for a particular assignment.
-Studying Napoleon?
-In minutes, we can produce a list of Napoleon-related resources in the library.
-Contact Meredith Daniel at (864) 941-8442 to discuss your bibliography needs.
+The library staff is happy to compile subject bibliographies or research guides for your students.
+The bibliographies or research guides may cover a wide subject range or be more specific for a particular assignment.
+Contact Meredith Daniel at (864) 941-8442..

 As a college employee, you may borrow almost any library item including reference (special need) and periodicals.
 We neither limit nor fine employees, but we do ask that items be returned and/or renewed on time for the benefit of other library users.
 If materials are lost, you will be charged $40 for each lost item.